 There will also be an Open Level workshop at The Wardrobe Theatre on 15 November — Tickets

-In a culture preoccupied with perfect smiles and keeping a stiff upper lip: how do we all deal with things?
+Cristina and Chess have both experienced smashing their two front teeth.
+It affected them and it got them thinking.
+In a culture preoccupied with keeping emotions under control, and for everything to always be ‘fine’: how do we deal with difficult things?
 What happens if we don’t want to deal with them?
 Sometimes we laugh, sometimes we cry and sometimes we try our best to distract ourselves.

-“It’s okay, I’m dealing with it” has been chosen for the Brighton Fringe 2016 WINDOW showcase.
+“It’s okay, I’m dealing with it” was chosen for the Brighton Fringe 2016 WINDOW showcase.

 The show has been mentored by Ben Duke (Lost Dog Dance), Tim Casson (Casson & Friends) and Lou Cope, with continued support from the South East Dance Emerging Artists Scheme.